testingisdocumenting/znai/znai-docs/documentation/layout/columns.md

 # Information Layout

-The way your information is laid out affects how easy it is to comprehend given material.
+The way your information is laid out affects how easy it is to comprehend any given material.
 Some content benefits from being formatted side-by-side.
 Some examples are:
 * Before-and-after transition
 * Action and its result